In practice: product page, catalogue and components

 - a simple lifecycle status on data products (draft/pilot/active/deprecating/retired)

-If you get this in place, you will often see more catalogue usage without having “filled in everything”.
+If you get this in place, you will see more catalogue usage without having “filled in everything”.

 A practical rule for new deliverables